Mineral Trade

 Trade by stage of processing

-As shown in Figure 3, Canada exports a much larger value of mineral products for upstream stages 1 and 2 than what it imports.
-On the other hand, Canada imports a higher value of mineral products for downstream stages 3 and 4 than what it exports.
-The result is a positive trade balance upstream in the value chain and a negative trade balance further downstream, which reflects Canada’s significant geological endowment and strength in the mining and mineral processing industries relative to its manufacturing capacity.
+As illustrated in Figure 3, Canada exports significantly more mineral products in the upstream stages 1 and 2 than it imports.
+Conversely, it imports a higher value of mineral products in the downstream stages 3 and 4 than it exports.
+This results in a positive trade balance in the upstream segments of the value chain and a negative balance downstream, reflecting Canada’s rich geological resources and strong mining and mineral processing capabilities compared to its more limited manufacturing capacity.

 Mineral products are classified into four stages of processing: